If you're looking for the best camera phones around, we're here to help with your search.

 Larger screens can often be helpful to provide as big a viewfinder as possible which makes it easy to see the image you're capturing.

-You may also want a phone that offers image stabilisation, this will reduce the blurriness of images that can occur when taking photos while handheld and without a steady tripod or stand.
+You may also want a phone that offers image stabilisation, as this will reduce the blurriness of images that can occur when taking photos while handheld and without a steady tripod or stand.

-Additional features such as slow-motion, ISO controls, video and zoom may also be a factor to consider depending on your requirements.
+Additional features such as slow-motion, ISO controls, video, and zoom may also be a factor to consider depending on your requirements.